 A new research from Finland brings happy news for those who worry about their health and yet, never move a muscle.
-Its findings reveal that spending time in sauna can reduce risk for fatal heart conditions.
+Its findings reveal that spending time in a sauna can reduce the risk for fatal heart conditions.

 The research showed how the risk of dying from cardiovascular disease was slashed by 50 percent in men who used sauna 4 to 7 times a week and how they were 63 percent less likely to suffer from sudden cardiac arrest.